 The Chicago Region Environmental and Transportation Efficiency (CREATE) Program is a first-of-its-kind public-private partnership to improve the rail and roadway transportation network within the Chicago region through the completion of 70 interrelated infrastructure projects.
-As of October 2019, 30 CREATE projects have been completed, with four more projects under construction and 17 in design.
+As of May 2021, 31 CREATE projects have been completed, with four more projects under construction and 16 in design phases.

 The 75th Street Corridor Improvement Project (75th St. CIP) is a rail and roadway improvement project located on the southwest side of the city of Chicago, approximately bounded by Pulaski Road, 63rd Street, I-94 and 103rd Street.

 The 75th St. CIP will eliminate the most congested rail chokepoint in the region, Belt Junction, where 32 commuter and passenger (Metra, Amtrak) trains and 98 freight trains per day cross each other's path.
 This directly impacts the freight railroads CSX, UP, NS, CP and BRC.
 Currently, only one or two trains can pass through each of these chokepoints at any given time.
 By physically separating these crossings, this project will allow trains to pass through without delays, eliminating the chokepoints that today back up trains for miles beyond the project area and into many other Chicago neighborhoods.